stecno04/AWS_Project/README.md

 ## Install AWS CLI

 The following steps are required only if the AWS CLI is not installed/configured.
-See the last one to check if AWS CLI is installed/configured.
+See "Verify AWS CLI is working" to check if AWS CLI is installed/configured.

 ```
 _pwd=$PWD